-While it’s usually fun to decimate typical enemies in a video game, the boss battles are the ones you always remember.
+While it’s usually fun to decimate typical enemies in a video game, boss battles are the ones you always remember.
 Whether it’s for bragging rights, a way to earn some shiny new loot, or the capstone to a story that’s totally enveloped you, boss battles are an experience like no other.
-It’s rare to find that amazing blend of challenge and gratification, but the best boss battles always manage to attain it.
-I’ve conquered many virtual foes in my time, and here are the ones that will always stick with me.
+It’s rare to find that amazing blend of challenge and gratification, only the best boss battles manage to attain it.
+I’ve conquered many virtual foes in my time, and here are the ones that will always stick with me:

 Honorable Mention: Psycho Mantis (Metal Gear Solid, 1998)

-The first raid boss (a term for enemies so challenging that they require multiple people working together just for a chance of success) I ever tried to take down was this gargantuan beast.
-A colossal crab worm capable of downing max-level characters in a single blow, Crawmerax The Invincible almost lives up to his title.
-It took the combined effort of myself and two others, hours to bring him down, but all that nail-biting tension and hair-pulling frustration was worth it.
-Not only was I able to claim I defeated every boss in one of my favorite video games, but the amount of legendary loot that rained down after Crawmerax’s demise was unreal.
+The first raid boss (an enemy so challenging that they require multiple people working together just for a chance of success) I ever tried to take down was this gargantuan beast.
+A colossal crab worm capable of downing max-level characters in a single blow, Crawmerax the Invincible almost lives up to his title.
+It took the combined effort of myself and two others more than a couple hours to bring him down for the first time, but all that nail-biting tension and hair-pulling frustration was worth it.
+Not only was I able to claim I defeated every boss in one of my favorite video games at the time, but the amount of legendary loot that rained down after Crawmerax’s demise was unreal.

 Like Crawmerax, Atheon is a raid boss that packs a serious punch.
 Unlike Crawmerax, there were also puzzles and patterns my friends and I were forced to figure out while fighting Atheon AT THE SAME TIME.
 The amount of coordination and teamwork our six-man fireteam put into defeating Atheon was insane, even the smallest mistake could have disastrous consequences.
 I never thought we would be able defeat Atheon, but thankfully I was proven wrong.
 And just like Crawmerax, the bragging rights and gear made it all worthwhile.
 Destiny was given three additional raids through its lifetime, but none felt as epic or fun as The Vault of Glass, the raid that ended with the battle against Atheon.